nathanielburman/horror-fiction-back-from-the-sale-part-x/README.md

 ...

 ## Z powers up on a soul that was found wandering up the stairs to heaven.
 Wanding up and around the stairway to heaven is frounded upon by many scholars.
+The soul wandard around the stairs for too long.
+Long ago it stayed there and never ventured up the stairs.

 # A Egirl Z - in a cat cosplay is crawling on the floor in a not sexual manner which is reminescient of an image of a woman saving her life.
 Blood splatters across her face.
 Her lips blood red and stained.